 In the early school years, you won’t see dramatic changes in your child’s motor skills because this is a period of refinement, when coordination improves and fine motor skills are sharpened.
 But you will notice remarkable changes in his social and thinking skills.
-Your child is now building on the base of skills he developed during early childhood and moving toward greater independence, both intellectually and emotionally.
+Your child is now building on the base of skills he developed during early childhood and moving toward greater independence, both intellectually and emotionally, reaching new developmental milestones.

-Here are some of the milestones you can expect of a 7-year-old:
+Here are some developmental milestones for a 7-year-old:

 - hand-eye coordination is well developed